top of page

 How Do I Stop Using Vocal Fry?

-Like any other linguistic pattern, we learn speech patterns by listening to others and it is easy to develop new speech habits.
-Have you ever noticed that if you visit another part of the country for a few weeks you start picking up that dialect?
-This is how the vocal fry is learned.
+Like any other linguistic pattern, we learn speech habits by listening to others, and it is easy to develop new speech habits.
+Have you ever noticed that if you visit another part of the country for a few weeks, you start picking up that dialect?
+This is how vocal fry is learned.

-The biggest problem causing vocal fry today is that speakers don’t take enough pauses, creating run-on sentences, which contributes to vocal fry.
-When you don’t take a pause, your sentence becomes so long that the end of the phrase just drops a s you run out of breath until it sounds like a creaky door.
-To highlight better communication skills you might want to find out what your optimal pitch is by training with a Speech-Language-Pathologist or a Vocologist, such as myself.
+The biggest issue causing vocal fry today is that speakers don’t take enough pauses, creating run-on sentences, which contributes to vocal fry.
+When you don’t pause, your sentence becomes so long that the end of the phrase just drops as you run out of breath, sounding like a creaky door.
+To improve communication skills, you might want to find out your optimal pitch by training with a Speech-Language Pathologist or a Vocologist, like myself.
 Finding your optimal pitch and a healthy voice registration will protect you from vocal damage and strain.

 Let’s Sum Up

 We know that vocal fry is a learned behavior that can be corrected with vocal training.
-Professionally it is important to speak clearly and confidently in a work setting no matter whether you are a teacher, public speaker, or someone who wants to sound more polished.
+Professionally, it is important to speak clearly and confidently in a work setting, whether you are a teacher, public speaker, or someone who wants to sound more polished.
 Remember that vocal fry can detract from your message and credibility.
 It is best to avoid using vocal fry and instead focus on using a clear and articulate voice while speaking in English.

 Speaking clearly is so important, and takes a conscious effort to fix.
 Thanks for this helpful advice.